 The process can be made even simpler, when you realise that all transactions, by a large, involve either an inflow or an outflow of money.
 If money has been spent you actually need to choose between "expenses' and "assets' and if money has been received it will be either "income' or "liability'.

 When is money received income and when it is a liability is relatively easier to determine.
 But choosing between expenses and assets can be a little more complicated.

 But I will not delve further into that discussion since the objective of this article is to discuss something else.

 A question I'm often asked during in-company training programs by participants is:

-"Anil, you've told us that Balance Sheets have assets and liabilities, and we the employees of this organization are its biggest assets, then why does our name not appear on its Balance Sheet?”
+"Anil, you've told us that Balance Sheets have assets and liabilities, and we the employees of this organisation are its biggest assets, then why does our name not appear on its Balance Sheet?"